MaxPleaner/animation-loader/README.md

 Only gifs can receive modifications (so far), but the modified gifs can be converted to webm (preserving resizing and transparency).

+Gifs can also be merged, creating multi-layered animations that make use of the transparency.

+The inspiration for writing with this was the Phaser.js example of webm video with an alpha channel.
+Gifs only have a pseudo alpha channel but there are much more accessible tools for manipulating them.
+Plus with some help I managed to convert transparent gifs to transparent webms.
+Once I'd gathered shell scripts to do these things, I wondered how it would work in a webpack loader.
+Thus this project was borne.

 ### Building a sample webpack application with animation-loader

 1. _NPM packages_

+    the package is on NPM.

     ```sh
     npm install --save webpack webpack-dev-server